A Family Trip to Rome

 - The first city known to man to reach a population of one million people was Rome, Italy in 133 B.C.
 London, England reached the mark in 1810 and New York City, USA made it in 1875.
 Regarding Beijing, China, it reached 1 million people in 1855.

-Here we are in the Leonardo Da Vinci Airport soon after our arrival.
-We had previously arranged for a "car for hire" rather than use a taxi to Rome, as they are very expensive.
+Here we are thoroughly jet-lagged and struggling through the crowd to collect our luggage.
+We had previously arranged for a "car for hire" rather than use a taxi to Rome, as taxis are very expensive, so after we gatherered our luggage, we had to head outside the terminal and find our driver.

 Our "car for hire" driver was very good with Rome directions - our apartment rental was on a very narrow one way street, and our driver quickly went around the block so that he could take us as close as he could to the apartment building entrance.